On the Veterans Law Blog, I’ve talked a lot about how Veterans Court cases can be a blueprint – or a guide – to improving your own VA Claim.

 #2: The Veteran must file their appeal – on time – to the Veterans Court.

-The Veteran must file the appeal within 12o days of the date that the BVA mailed its decision (this date is usually referenced in the cover letter to the BVA Decision).
+The Veteran must file the appeal within 120 days of the date that the BVA mailed its decision (this date is usually referenced in the cover letter to the BVA Decision).
+This action starts a chain of events into action which include a Court order to the VA to serve a copy of the Record Before the Agency on the appellant and his/her representative.

 I strongly recommend filing the Veterans Court Appeal before the 120 day deadline.